Here is a breakdown of major shareholders in Brookfield Asset Management Inc. (NYSE: BAM)

-Brookfield Asset Management Inc. (NYSE: BAM) is -32.56% lower on its value in year-to-date trading and has touched a low of $41.38 and a high of $62.47 in the current 52-week trading range.
+Brookfield Asset Management Inc. (NYSE: BAM) is -28.12% lower on its value in year-to-date trading and has touched a low of $40.25 and a high of $62.47 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The BAM stock was last observed hovering at around $42.29 in the last trading session, with the day’s loss setting it -1.57% off its average median price target of $65.50 for the next 12 months.
-It is also 44.22% off the consensus price target high of $73.00 offered by 12 analysts, but current levels are 5.3% higher than the price target low of $43.00 for the same period.
+The BAM stock was last observed hovering at around $44.32 in the last trading session, with the day’s loss setting it -0.92% off its average median price target of $64.00 for the next 12 months.
+It is also 40.55% off the consensus price target high of $73.00 offered by 12 analysts, but current levels are -0.93% lower than the price target low of $43.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now